 In his order, which allowed the mental evaluations, Lemire wrote that the psychiatrist conducting the evaluations could consider factors including: the defendant's ability to understand the charges against him, his ability to identify and locate witnesses, his ability to comprehend instructions and advice, and to make decisions after receiving advice, and his ability to relate to his defense counsel, to trust and to communicate relevantly with his attorney.

 In addition, the doctor could consider: "the defendant's self-defeating or self-serving motivation, whether his motivation is to protect himself and to utilize the available legal safeguards."

-The result of those evaluations — the reports by Paul Spiers, a Danvers neuropsychologist appointed by the defense attorneys, and the report by Hanya Bluestone, a Spencer-based psychologist appointed by the court —is now before Lemire.
+The result of those evaluations — and the report by Hanya Bluestone, a Spencer-based psychologist appointed by the court —is now before Lemire.
 The reports are not public record.